Wilmer Flores Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Mets pitching staff ranks 20th in MLB.
+- The Mets pitching staff is 17th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets have a 4.14 team ERA that ranks 13th across all league pitching staffs.
+- The Mets have a 4.10 team ERA that ranks 14th across all MLB pitching staffs.

-- Mets pitchers combine to surrender the fourth-most home runs in baseball (30 total, 1.5 per game).
+- The Mets allow the second-most home runs in baseball (32 total, 1.5 per game).

-- Peterson gets the start for the Mets, his fifth of the season.
-He is 1-2 with a 6.10 ERA and 22 strikeouts in 20 2/3 innings pitched.
+- Megill (3-1 with a 3.00 ERA and 17 strikeouts in 21 2/3 innings pitched) makes the start for the Mets, his fifth of the season.

-- His most recent appearance came on Tuesday against the Los Angeles Dodgers, when the left-hander went six innings, surrendering six earned runs while giving up seven hits.
+- In his last appearance on Wednesday, the righty threw five innings against the Los Angeles Dodgers, giving up three earned runs while surrendering seven hits.

+- In four games this season, the 27-year-old has a 3.00 ERA and 7.3 strikeouts per nine innings, while giving up a batting average of .238 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.